Luzifer/ots/ci/translate/issue.tpl.md

 **In order to achieve this we need to fix the following missing translations.**

-To do so please either **create a pull-request** updating the `i18n.yaml` in the root of the repository and add the missing translations to the corresponding language or **just leave a comment** below and ping @Luzifer in your comment.
+To help translating please either **create a pull-request** updating the `i18n.yaml` in the root of the repository and add the missing translations to the corresponding language or **just leave a comment** below and ping @Luzifer in your comment.
 He then will integrate the new translation strings and mark your comment hidden after this issue has been automatically updated (kind of a to-do list for translations until we have something better in place).

 {{ range $lang, $translation := .Translations -}}
 {{ if MissingTranslations $lang -}}